French craft beer and regional food pairing on a table.

 Highlight Regional and Cultural Affinities

-France has such a strong sense of regional identity, and that extends to both its food and its beer.
-I find that often, the best pairings are the ones that come from the same region.
-If I’m in the North, I might look for a Bière de Garde to go with something traditional from that area.
-Or if I’m tasting a cheese from the Loire Valley, I might seek out a beer that’s also made nearby.
-It feels like honoring the local traditions and ingredients.
-It’s a way to taste the place, you know?
+France has this really strong sense of regional identity, and it kind of spills over into both its food and its beer.
+I notice the best pairings are often coming from the same area, like the same neighborhood in a way, not just random matching.
+When I’m up in the North, I might grab a Bière de Garde to go with something traditional from that side.
+Then again if I’m tasting a cheese that’s from the Loire Valley, I might look for a beer that’s brewed not too far away as well, you know.
+To me it feels like respecting those local customs, and the actual ingredients too, like with a quiet nod.
+It’s basically a way to taste the place, yeah, not only the product.

 Classic French Craft Beer Pairings